lunafromthemoon/RenJS-V2/content/Quickstart/structure.md

 	    ],
 	}
 ```
+Let's check what each of these parameters mean:

-First, width and height of the game.
-You can use any resolution you want, but you'll have to make sure your GUI, backgrounds and other images matchs with it.
+* Screen size: w and h parameters are the resolution of the game, as width and height in pixels.
+You can use any resolution you want, but you'll have to make sure your GUI, backgrounds and other images matches with it.
-The mode refers to Phaser's rendering mode.
-Unless you need to extend RenJS, you shouldn't touch this option.
+* Mode: Phaser's rendering mode, unless you need to extend RenJS, you shouldn't touch this option.
+* ScaleMode: It's related to the scaling of the game.
+The default option is "SHOW_ALL", that will scale the game to fit the whole screen (either in the computer or in a mobile device) but keeping the aspect ratio.
+Another interesting option could be "EXACT_FIT", that would strech the game to fit the screen, not keeping the aspect ratio.
-Splash is an image that will be shown while the game is loading.
+* Splash: It's the image that will be shown while the game is loading.
 Depending on the size of the assets, it might take a while, so you can also add a loading bar, that will fill up from left to right to show the loading progress.
 If you show a bar, you will also need to specify where to show it, with the option "position".
-The fonts parameter specifies where to find the fonts.css file.
+* Fonts: This parameter specifies where to find the fonts.css file.
 This file is just to load your fonts onto the web page, and make it easier for Phaser to find it and use it to show all the texts in the game.
-Finally, guiConfig, storySetup and storyText are the files that make up your story, and usually, the files that will change the most (along with the assets) from story to story.
+* Game scripts: guiConfig, storySetup and storyText are the files that make up your story, and usually, the files that will change the most (along with the assets) from story to story.
+You need to always have one guiConfig and storySetup, but you can have as many storyText files as you want.

 ## RenJS